 - Complete application form (Available through office of student engagement.)

 - Submit application and accompanying documents to the director of Marbeck Center (to ensure that application is in order)

 - Submit to Student Senate for approval (majority vote)

-- Senate submits to dean of students for final approval by the enrollment management & student life advisory committee for final approval (majority vote)
+- Senate submits to the vice president of student affairs for final approval by the enrollment management and student life advisory committee for final approval (majority vote)

-- Result reported to faculty and to director of Marbeck Center
+- Result reported to faculty and to director of student engagement

 Emerging Student Organizations There may be situations when students may wish to hold information meetings or events to initially gauge interest in a student organization prior to going through the official application process.
 Student organizers may request temporary Emerging Student Organization status from director of Marbeck Center.
 If granted, the temporary status is reported to the dean of students.
 This temporary status gives organizers permission to reserve and use select facilities and services on campus and to post information about the group and activities on designated campus bulletin boards and posting areas and on Channel 2.
 Temporary status will only be granted for up to 60 days.
 The designation as an Emerging Student Organization ceases once a decision has been made by the enrollment management and student life advisory committee in response to the application.

 The following is the Bluffton University policy on soliciting individuals, and businesses to be sponsors for events, items or for implementing a fundraising event.
 The purpose of this policy is to help give better direction on the best steps for fundraising and sponsorship success.